MohdAliyan27/nodejs-preparation/interview-que-ans.md

 -----------------------------------------------------------------------------------
 21. How do you create and use custom modules in Node.js?

+    To create and use custom modules in Node.js, think of a custom module as a way to organize and reuse your code.
+It’s like writing a small chunk of functionality in one file and using it in another.
+Here's how you can do it step by step:

+Create a Module: Write your custom functionality in a separate JavaScript file.
+For example, create a file called mathUtils.js and export the functionality using module.exports.
+Use the Module: Import the module into another file where you need it using require.
+Path for Custom Modules: When requiring custom modules, use ./ for the correct relative path to the file.
+Reusability: This approach makes your code reusable and easier to maintain.
+If you need to update a utility, you only have to do it in one place.

+Example: Imagine you’re baking a cake.
+Instead of making the flour, sugar, and butter mixture every time from scratch, you prepare it in advance (custom module) and store it in a jar (file).
+Now, whenever you want to bake, you just take the jar (import the module), and you’re ready to go.
+It saves time, keeps your kitchen organized, and ensures consistent results!
+  // mathUtils.js
+function add(a, b) {
+    return a + b;
+}
+function multiply(a, b) {
+    return a * b;
+}
+module.exports = { add, multiply };

+// app.js
+const mathUtils = require('./mathUtils');
+console.log(mathUtils.add(5, 3)); // Output: 8
+console.log(mathUtils.multiply(5, 3)); // Output: 15

 -----------------------------------------------------------------------------------
 22. Explain the concept of the `buffer` in Node.js.